nent/nent/packages/core/src/components/n-data-cookie/readme.md

 # N-DATA-COOKIE

-This component enables the **Cookie Data Provider**, after requesting consent from the user.
+This element enables the **Cookie Data Provider**, after requesting consent from the user.
 The consent message and the accept/reject button are customizable.

 ## Cookie Data Provider